 Greater Manchester is already the UK’s first age-friendly city-region according to the World Health Organization.
 Great news!
 But what does that look like in reality?

-Through the Mayor’s age-friendly challenge, we've found practical examples of what age-friendly really means and share best practice across the city region.
+Through the Mayor’s age-friendly challenge, we're finding practical examples of what age-friendly really means and sharing best practice across the city region.